 What is a loan for DPLI?

-Is the PTPTN loan available for DPLI?
+Is PTPTN loan available for DPLI?

 Can I use EPF withdrawal for DPLI?